Communicating with KCC

 What do their responses mean?

-KCC staff tend to use some Generic emails over and over rather than typing specific responses.
+KCC staff tend to use some Template/Generic emails over and over rather than typing specific responses.
 DV experts are asked OVER and OVER again – what do these responses mean.
 So – here is what they mean!

 Typically people are emailing to see if their DS260 has been processed yet – and for that question you will typically get one of three answers depending on how far your forms are processed.